alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 2. The E2ESM software **MUST** provide each participant entity with notifications and/or complete logs of changes to the set of clients or devices that can or could access message PCASM.

-# Rationale

-This explanatory section regarding the principles has been broken out for clarity and argumentation purposes.

-## Why: Equality of Participation

-Without equality of participation it would be allowed for a person to deploy a standalone cleartext chat server, available solely over TLS-encrypted links, declare themselves to be "participants" in every conversation from its outset, access all message PCASM on that basis, and yet call themselves an E2ESM.

-So this is an "anti-cheating" clause: all participant access to PCASM **MUST** be via the same mechanisms for all participants without favour or privilege, and in particular PCASM **MUST NOT** be available via other means, e.g. raw filestore, database access or network sniffing.

-## Why: Transparency of Participation

-The "ends" of "end to end" are the participants; for a message to be composed to be exclusively accessible to that set of participants, all participants must be visible.

-## Why: Integrity of Participation

-Inherent in the term "end to end secure messenger" is the intention that PCASM will only be available to the participants ("ends") at the time the message was composed.

-If this was not the intention we would deduce that an E2ESM would automatically make past content available to newly-added conversation participants, thereby breaking forward secrecy.
-This is not a characteristic of any E2ESM, but it is characteristic of several non-E2ESM.
-Therefore the converse is true.

-## Why: Closure of Conversation

-If a conversation is not "only extensible from within" then it would be possible for participants to be injected into the conversation thereby defeating the closure of message distribution.

-## Why: Management and Visibility of Participant Clients and Devices

-**TODO**: touch also upon mutual assurance & authentication.

 # Definitions

 These principles **MUST** be measured with respect to the following definitions: